tardyp/sphinx-jinja/README.rst

         {{v}}
         {% endfor %}

-In your config file, you can create or load the contexts needed for your jinja templates
+In your sphinx ``conf.py`` file, you can create or load the contexts needed for your jinja templates

 ::
+    extensions = ['sphinxcontrib.jinja']

     jinja_contexts = {
         'first_ctx': {'topics': {'a': 'b', 'c': 'd'}}